My First Five Years on HubPages: Things I Wish I'd Done Differently

-Things I Wish I Did Differently When I Joined Hubpages
+Things I Wish I Did Differently When I Joined HubPages

-if you start writing soon after joining the platform you gain momentum
+if you start writing soon after joining the platform, you gain momentum

-hubs that have been published for a longer time are likely to also have better traffic
+articles that have been published for a longer time are likely to also have better traffic

 the sooner and the more frequently you publish, the sooner you are likely to start generating advertising income

 I didn’t have a specific game plan for HubPages, so I waited for the inspiration to strike before I wrote.

 Titles I thought would do well weren’t attracting enough readers (mostly because I didn’t do enough research on keywords).

 Another thing I wish I did differently was choosing niche topics to write about.
 I didn’t have a content strategy and, while I still write about topics that I believe may be of interest to other people, I was jumping from one topic to the next.

 How Many Articles Does It Take to Start Earning on HubPages?